elexon-data/iris-clients/TROUBLESHOOTING.md

 ![Sign-in-options](./images/troubleshooting/add-a-method.png)

-8. Follow the wizard until you reach the QR code, and then scan that in the app
+8. Follow the instructions until you reach the QR code, and then scan that in the app
 </details>